artem-shev/angular_chess_directive/README.md

 Current features:
 - creation of chessboard and all figures at default position;
-- move validation for most of figures;
+- move validation for all figures;

 In progress:
-- move validation for castling and pawn attack in passing;
-- controls (start/restart);
 - check/mate states.

 Future plans: